MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Repositories found, either by a network scan job, a content scan job, or by user access detected in log files, are aggregated and listed on the **Scanner > Repositories** [repositories icon](media/i-repositories.png "repositories icon") pane.

 If you've [defined a network scan job](#create-a-network-scan-job-public-preview) and have set it to run at a specific date and time, wait until it's finished running to check for results.
 You can also return here after running a [content scan job](#create-a-content-scan-job) to view updated data.

+> [!NOTE]
+> The Azure Information Protection **Repositories** feature is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+>

 1. Under the **Scanner** menu on the left, select **Repositories** ![repositories icon](media/i-repositories.png "repositories icon").